 Underneath the cool paddle faces, the different Upstreet graphite paddles have the same features:

 it is NOT approved for USAPA tournaments, so if you are a competitive player- or think you may start competing in the future- this would not be the best paddle.
-For a list of approved paddles, take a look at some of our top picks for best graphite pickleball paddles.
+Newer Upstreet paddles have been USAPA approved.

 It’s a definite upgrade from a wooden paddle with more touch and feel.
 For a graphite paddle, the weight is slightly on the heavy side and at 8.6 ounces it just breaks into what we consider the “heavy” category (8.5 oz and up) compared to the lightest paddles on the market (under 7 ounces).

-The weight of the Upstreet graphite paddle is still manageable and does give added power boost.
+The weight of the Upstreet graphite paddle is still manageable and does give an added power boost.
 But if you have any elbow pain or issues like tennis elbow, this paddle is NOT for you– I would spend the extra money to get a mid-weight range pickleball paddle (something closer to 7.5 oz).

 About weight: The paddle is advertised as “lightweight”.
 This is someone debatable, a lot depends on perspective.
 If you are comparing it to a wood paddle, then yes it is quite a bit lighter.
-There are no official weight classes for the paddle market, different companies have different definitions.
+There are no official weight classes for the pickleball paddle market, different companies have different definitions.

 Newer paddles that have come out in the past few years have gotten so light that the terms “lightweight, mid-weight, and heavy” continue to change and what used to be light doesn’t seem so light anymore.
 The weight is still manageable and for a beginner looking at wood paddles, this will seem light.